bbah93/Capstone_BMWS/README.md

 # Welcome To Polymerse!

-Polymerse is A social education app on the Android Platform that connects people who are learning a new language with those who are doing the same, fostering face-to-face mutual learning through language immersion.
+Polymerse is a social education app on the Android platform that connects people who are learning a new language with those who are doing the same, fostering face-to-face mutual learning through language immersion.

 ## Features